mynodebtc/mynode/README.md

 Bitcoin is also unique in that it is deflationary and only has a finite amount of Bitcoin that will ever exist - 21 million.
 This is similar to land or other valuable natural resources that are limited in their supply.
 This limited supply is based on computer software algorithms built into the Bitcoin protocol.
 No person, company, or government can change that limit.
 This makes Bitcoin valuable to many people who want to save money.

-Bitcoin works by a large network of computers constantly working to verify transactions.
-Every 10 minutes a new set of transactions is included in a new block.
-Once a transaction is included in a block, the money belongs to the recipient and only they have the ability to spend their newly acquired Bitcoin.
-These blocks build on top of one another forming what is referred to as the blockchain.

 The Lightning Network is another layer on top of Bitcoin, speeding up the rate at which Bitcoin can be sent.
-Bitcoin transactions are very secure, but can take 10 minutes or more to fully confirm.
-The Lightning Network allows people to send Bitcoin back and forth without the need to wait for each transaction to get included in a Bitcoin block.
+Bitcoin transactions are very secure, but can take time to fully confirm.
+The Lightning Network allows people to send Bitcoin back and forth without the need to wait for each transaction to be included in a Bitcoin block.

 There is much more to Bitcoin and the Lighting Network than is mentioned here.
 For more information, start with these links.